ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 1. Quick intro chapter going over Twitch history and reading faces re: chat, then lead to social media socialism video game times in 2021 as a reason the cenrist Dems may be targeting you...
 1. ... especially in light of the recent Dem's failure to secure Abortion vote, light suspicions you held of your actions being what caused their distractions & distrust amongst their own ranks
-1. First week of Goodwin Inc -- intro suspicions in meetings re: the above, testing it via verbal dialogue on "mute" like last time, seeing much in that vein
+1. First week of Fay and Sons -- intro suspicions in meetings re: the above, testing it via verbal dialogue on "mute" like last time, seeing much in that vein
 1. Pissed off that you had to go through this bullshit, and relizing that your therapist was involved, talk about the markdown essays
 1. Second week -- keep testing the above, get the strongest reaction wrt "the blown cover hair flip moment," being offended that many people were involved and at ages you found offensive, also consider that the hair flip was an attempt to intimidate me via gender egoisms I don't really have (I'm for all skittles haired people of all genders).
 1. Weekend after second week -- You're going to have to talk about the Friday Night Loser porn thing.
 It's become historically important, apparently.
 Sorry, to the ghost of Ewen Cameron, I'm guessing you thought this shit would die wth you.
 Alas.
 1. After discussing... the above... introduce the card reading thing you do on saturdays, how it was introduced to you, and why you take photos on your phone of every reading since you've been doing it on purpose so anyone "spying" on you would have to choose between me being a single straight guy doing a tarot reading every saturday or maybe I'm doing something involving a cypher, which would force anyone possibly spying on me to waste time and money being confused, slowly developing apophenia and looking stupider within their ranks for it.
 Also I already thought horoscopes and magic were fun so it wasnt that big of a deal for me.
 That said that week's reading, a day after the uhm... loser... movies... the long range card was the "Actor" card.
 So I figure'd I'd act.
 Ironically the "result" card was GK Chesterton's birth card, and the next week is more than likely the catalyst for the third round of my life as _The Man Who Was Thursday_ comes full spiral.
 1. Discuss thinking that that wasn't _enough_ to stop what was clearly a financial opportunity, and you hadn't realized it til Saturday morning / afternoon.
 Discuss realizing the financial thing on Saturday, and realizing the best thing for you to do for your country was to involve wall st and make sure the widest audience saw this backfire in the most spectacular of ways.
 Talk about _Burn Notice_, and how one of it's central points was that to take down a criminal organization -- particularly one with government connections -- you just have to threaten the leadership, and I made a plan to threaten the leadership's ego while jeopardizing the thing they were selling to their clients: security.
-1. Wrt "the plan", I also recognized in the first two weeks that Goodwin Inc had a distinct veteran population, on average with the nation's percentage but perhaps above average for a tech company.
+1. Wrt "the plan", I also recognized in the first two weeks that Fay and Sons had a distinct veteran population, on average with the nation's percentage but perhaps above average for a tech company.
 They had good in company systems on chat, like slack, so I figure'd enough of them would have to know about this situation if some of my coworkers do and it was all going so dipshettedly.
 I thought they would be able to tell what I was doing, and in the case of the US Army, calling that bluff usually leads to death by death choppers etc, but in my version, I just wanted the "investigators" to have a reason worth detaining me so they could at least admit they were audio surveilling me and we could have an honest conversation about my acting chops.
 That said, many fear honest conversation more than death by death choppers etc.
 1. The main point, if there was any, was to have a bunch of written docuemntation about how this "investigation" led to the private citizen potentially going murder crazy, but most likely bluffing, both humiliating the C.O.'s and previewing a possible future scenario to learn to avoid doing this shit ever again, and held within the "classified" or whatever section of some "intelligence" or "investigations" or "security" agency or something at a national level, ending shit like this to some extent, or at least to me.
 If they wanted to speak to me about it, they could, but I think they knew I was bluffing given their future reactions.
 Some may have held out hope that I thought "I was Michael Westen" and delusional, but, no, I just know how to talk shit in many different ways.
 It's a particular set of skills.
 Some of you may have been quite _Taken_ with them.
 At any rate, I obviously pissed someone off, but I didn't think they could be that important in DC / whatever land despite my "worst case scenario" of the WH admin; that seemed too far fetched still.
 At the time, remidn the reader that you weren't 100% positive VP KH was involved directly, and held out hope it was someone down the line in the KHive DNC chain of command.
 The Mike Epps thing, followed by the Paula Patton thing proved otherwise.
 Allude to the reader about those two.
 1. Third week -- well, you being weird is one thing, but also, discuss your suspicions with the TV hack, and whether or not that's true it may have influenced a certain side to try and convince me this was "something else" -- discuss the 30 cops vs 1 criminal arrest sideshow outsdie of your apartment, putting the markdown essays onto github
 1. Memorial day weekend -- discuss the weird rocky & bowinkle villains you thought were hired models meant to make me think they were "russian spies" or some shit and started to wonder if there are two sides to this clown show.
 One side is trying to keep this "investigation" as honest as possible, and another side wants to make it hilarious and stupid as fuck.